March 13, 2012

 The case has had a ripple effect.
 Of 18 states that were poised to follow suit, several – including Pennsylvania, New Jersey, Maine, New Hampshire, Washington, and Oregon – have now either backed off or are reconsidering.

 Like cap and trade, LCFS is at the center of the debate over whether AB 32 is merely symbolic.
-Oil companies see themselves as trying to keep California from being on the costly forefront of policies whose carbon savings will be easily erased by polluters like India and China.
+Oil companies see themselves as trying to keep California from being on the costly forefront of policies whose carbon savings will be easily

 Charles Drevna, president of the American Fuel and Petrochemical Manufacturers, says a nationwide low-carbon fuel standard would worsen air quality because it would prevent American refineries from importing petroleum obtained from oil sands in western Canada.
 That means the US would have to import more oil in tankers from the Middle East and elsewhere.
 At the same time, Canadian oil would be shipped in tankers across the Pacific to China and other Asian locations, thereby enlarging the carbon footprint for the oil imported and exported.